stackitcloud/stackit-cli/docs/stackit_config_set.md

-      --rabbitmq-custom-endpoint string           RabbitMQ API base URL, used in calls to this API --redis-custom-endpoint string              Redis API base URL, used in calls to this API --resource-manager-custom-endpoint string   Resource Manager API base URL, used in calls to this API --service-account-custom-endpoint string    Service Account API base URL, used in calls to this API --session-time-limit string                 Maximum time before authentication is required again.
+      --rabbitmq-custom-endpoint string           RabbitMQ API base URL, used in calls to this API --redis-custom-endpoint string              Redis API base URL, used in calls to this API --resource-manager-custom-endpoint string   Resource Manager API base URL, used in calls to this API --secrets-manager-custom-endpoint string    Secrets Manager API base URL, used in calls to this API --service-account-custom-endpoint string    Service Account API base URL, used in calls to this API --session-time-limit string                 Maximum time before authentication is required again.
 After this time, you will be prompted to login again to execute commands that require authentication.
 Can't be larger than 24h.
 Requires authentication after being set to take effect.
 Examples: 3h, 5h30m40s (BETA: currently values greater than 2h have no effect)
       --ske-custom-endpoint string                SKE API base URL, used in calls to this API